awsdocs/amazon-athena-user-guide/doc_source/querying-iceberg-table-data.md

 ### Time travel queries<a name="querying-iceberg-time-travel-queries"></a>

-To run a time travel query, use `FOR SYSTEM_TIME AS OF timestamp` after the table name in the `SELECT` statement, as in the following example\.
+To run a time travel query, use `FOR TIMESTAMP AS OF timestamp` after the table name in the `SELECT` statement, as in the following example\.

 ```
-SELECT * FROM iceberg_table FOR SYSTEM_TIME AS OF timestamp
+SELECT * FROM iceberg_table FOR TIMESTAMP AS OF timestamp
 ```

 The system time to be specified for traveling is either a timestamp or timestamp with a time zone\.
 If not specified, Athena considers the value to be a timestamp in UTC time\.